 Information for Prospective Parents

 We are all incredibly proud of our school and the education, opportunities and experiences that we are able to offer to all of our pupils.
 We love showing visitors around, allowing them to experience just what it is like to be a pupil at our wonderful school.
-Regrettably this year we will not be able to offer parents/carers 'face to face' tours, for the safety of all members of our school community.
+Regrettably at this time we will not be able to offer parents/carers 'face to face' tours, for the safety of all members of our school community.
 The advice from the Local Authority to all schools is clear that we should avoid any non-essential visits to the school site at this time, instead we have put together a wide range of information which we hope will give you a taste of what it is like to be a pupil at Grove Wood Primary School.

 Please contact the office on (01268 743445) or email firstname.lastname@example.org and we will get back to you.